michael-camilleri/ISAR-Inter_Schema_AdapteR/README.md

 At the top level, there are two `requirements` files, for easy installation of the necessary packages (except for the custom mpctools library: instructions for this are provided below).
 There are 3 high-level directories:
- * **isar**: Contains the ISAR implementations for the Multinomial Class-Conditional and Inter-Annotator Variability models under the `models` package.
+ * **isar**: Contains the classes implementing the two models in our paper, the baseline DS and Extended DS using our ISAR adapter, under the `models` package.
  * **scripts**: Contains the scripts for replicating the results in the paper.
-    * ***20 Newsgroups***: Contains scripts for replicating the results of the simulations on the 20 Newsgroups Dataset (i.e. Section 5.1 in the Paper).
-    * ***MRC Harwell***: Contains scripts for replicating the results of the simulations and analysis on the MRC Harwell Data (i.e. Sections 5.2.2, 5.3 and 5.4).
  * **data**: Directory which at the outset contains the parameters for the MRC-Harwell-trained models which form the basis of our simulations.
 This is also the default directory for storing results from simulation runs (but can be configured, see below).

-In general, the replication scripts are split into two stages: one for simulating and training the models, and the other for visualising results.
+In general, the replication scripts are split into two stages: one for simulating/training the models, and the other for visualising results.

 ## Installation and Setting Up